cs0320-s24/mock-cyu83-ssmercha/README.md

 - This interface defines what a function should do, and allows the user to implement whatever functions they want for the user to be able to input.
 - This allows a developer to add their own functions to let the user input.
 - This also allows us to used mocked data/search functionality, allowing us to have a functional program while the search functionality may not be connected yet.
+- This interface includes a field cmdMap, a map with Strings of command names and values of the corresponding REPLFunction.
+This allows developers to modify which commands they want to use by setting the value of this map in their own functions.

 # Errors/Bugs